Independent Review Board Members

-Alfred F. Luhr, III is senior vice president and regional market manager with the Business and Professional Banking Department, which he established in 1988 at M&T Bank.
+Alfred F. Luhr, III is a retired senior vice president and regional market manager with the Business and Professional Banking Department, which he established in 1988 at M&T Bank.
 In this position, he manages a team of 18 business bankers that oversee 20,000 local small business relationships.
 He is also responsible for new business development, credit and the maintenance of commercial account relationships involving professional, family and privately held-businesses throughout the M&T Bank Corporation Western New York market.
 After management training, Mr. Luhr was a senior commercial loan representative and office manager for Marine Midland Bank in New York City.
 In 1976, he returned to Buffalo to work for M&T Bank as assistant vice president and senior commercial loan representative.
 He left in 1979 to become assistant vice president of marketing with the American Steamship Company.
 Mr. Luhr returned to M&T in 1986 and was named vice president and group manager of the commercial banking department.
 Mr. Luhr received his MBA from New York University Stern Graduate School of Business in 1972 and his BA in History from Canisius College in 1968.
 Mr. Luhr was born in Buffalo and still resides in Snyder, New York with his wife, Susan.